Inria-Empenn/Anima-Public/docs/source/install_anima_scripts.rst

 	git clone https://github.com/Inria-Visages/Anima-Scripts-Public.git

 * Run the configure.py file inside Anima scripts public folder with your configuration.
-For example:
+The default values assume you have followed this guide.
+An example of use:

 .. code-block:: sh